 10. Decision making and Senior Manager & Certification regime responsibilities

-10.1 All Directors are responsible for and bound by the decisions taken by the Committee whether or not they actively supported or participated in the decisions although dissent can be recorded.
+10.1 All Directors are responsible for and bound by the decisions taken by the Board whether or not they actively supported or participated in the decisions although dissent can be recorded.